 (2) Different days may be fixed under subsection (1) for different provisions.

-3. Principle that best interests of children and young people paramount
+3. Paramount consideration when performing functions under Act

 In performing a function under this Act the Commissioner or any other person must regard the best interests of children and young people as the paramount consideration.

-4. Guiding principles